-CICAD notes that Belize participates in ongoing training programs for personnel to detect, investigate, and dismantle laboratories or facilities used in the illicit manufacture of drugs for personnel involved in interdiction operations; however, the country does not have protocols or procedures to detect, investigate, or dismantle clandestine laboratories or facilities used for the processing or illicit manufacture of drugs.
-CICAD also observes that the agencies in charge of drug control in Belize do not implement policies that promote gender mainstreaming.
-Additionally, CICAD notes with concern that the country does not have programs or strategies for land, maritime, riverine or aerial interdiction of drugs through monitoring, inspections, or checkpoints.
-CICAD observes that Belize has laws providing for the use of specialized investigation tools and techniques to prevent and reduce drug trafficking.
-However, CICAD notes that the country does not have updated assessments or studies to identify new trends and threats related to drug trafficking and related crimes.
-On the other hand, CICAD observes that Belize implements actions to identify organized criminal groups involved in drug trafficking and related crimes; however, it does not carry out inter-institutional collaboration or cooperation mechanisms to coordinate activities aimed at dismantling organized crime groups involved in these crimes.
-Furthermore, it has not participated in operations or investigations with other countries aimed at dismantling these groups.
-CICAD notes that the country has an institution that is responsible for and capable of analyzing chemical substances, precursors, pharmaceutical products, and synthetic drugs, including new psychoactive substances (NPS) and participates in ongoing training programs for personnel involved in the analysis of these substances.
-However, CICAD observes that Belize does not have mechanisms to facilitate or share information at the national level across government counterparts, as well as with global repositories on these substances.
-CICAD also notes that the country does not have mechanisms to investigate or disrupt drug trafficking through the Internet.
-CICAD further observes that the country does not have partnerships and information exchange mechanisms with private sector entities to prevent access to materials and services exploited for illicit drug trafficking purposes; however, it does use tools and resources of the INCB to strengthen cooperation with the private sector to prevent the diversion of chemicals.
-CICAD also notes that Belize does not have national authorities with the appropriate budget, human and material resources for the forfeiture, seizure, and management of assets, tools, or products related to illicit drug markets nor do its competent personnel receive ongoing training on this area.
+CICAD notes with concern that Grenada does not implement or participate in ongoing training programs to detect, investigate, or dismantle laboratories or facilities used in the illicit manufacture of drugs, for personnel involved in interdiction operations, and that the country does not have protocols or operating procedures to detect, investigate, or dismantle clandestine laboratories or facilities used for the processing or illicit manufacture of drugs.
+CICAD also notes that the agencies in charge of drug control in Grenada do not implement policies that promote gender mainstreaming.
+Additionally, CICAD observes that the country has programs or strategies for land, maritime, and aerial interdiction of drugs through monitoring, inspections, and checkpoints; however, it does not have programs or strategies aimed at riverine interdiction of drugs given there are no rivers.
+Moreover, CICAD notes that Grenada has a law providing for the use of specialized investigation tools and techniques to prevent and reduce drug trafficking.
+However, CICAD observes that the country does not have updated assessments or studies to identify new trends and threats related to drug trafficking and related crimes.
+On the other hand, CICAD notes that Grenada implements actions to identify organized criminal groups involved in drug trafficking and related crimes; however, it does not carry out inter-institutional collaboration and cooperation mechanisms to coordinate activities aimed at dismantling organized crime groups involved in these crimes but has participated in operations and investigations with other countries aimed at dismantling these organized criminal groups.
+Moreover, CICAD notes that the country has an institution that is responsible for, and capable of, analyzing chemical substances, precursors, pharmaceutical products, and synthetic drugs, including new psychoactive substances (NPS); however, it does not participate in ongoing training programs for personnel involved in the analysis of these substances.
+Further, CICAD observes that Grenada has mechanisms to facilitate and share information at the national level across government counterparts, as well as with global repositories on these substances.
+CICAD notes that the country does not have mechanisms to investigate or disrupt drug trafficking through the Internet.
+CICAD further observes that the country does not have partnerships and information exchange mechanisms with private sector entities to prevent access to materials and services exploited for illicit drug trafficking purposes, nor does it use tools or resources of the INCB to strengthen cooperation with the private sector to prevent the diversion of chemicals.
+Additionally, CICAD notes that Grenada does not have national authorities with the appropriate budget, human and material resources for the forfeiture, seizure, and management of assets, tools, or products related to illicit drug markets; however, its competent personnel receive ongoing training on this area.